Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/SW_Emulation/README.md

 Before getting into this section, you must follow the GCC requirements to build the Software Application from [here.](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Building-the-Software-Application)

-Also it is expected that you created an AI Engine application in the Vitis IDE and ran x86simulation [Build and Simulate in Vitis IDE](../X86_Simulation/README.md#Build-and-simulate-in-Vitis-IDE).
+Also it is expected that you created an AI Engine application in the Vitis IDE and ran x86simulation [Build and Simulate in the Vitis IDE](../X86_Simulation/README.md#Build-and-simulate-in-the-Vitis-IDE).

 Create a system project manually using the steps mentioned in [Port Command Line Project to the Vitis IDE System Project](../CreateIDESystemProj.md)